 - The injuries would have been avoided or less severe if he or she had used the seat belt.

 Negligence and fault in a T-bone collision can be complicated, especially when each side tells a different story.
-Talk to your California personal injury accident lawyer about your case to get a good idea about what damages you can be awarded after an accident.
+Talk to your personal injury accident lawyer about your case to get a good idea about what damages you can be awarded after an accident.

 California law requires drivers to carry a minimum level of car insurance coverage.
 California also requires insurance companies to offer uninsured and underinsured motorist (UM/UIM) coverage.
 However, UM/UIM coverage is optional.